Skip to main content

 The new ORA assessment allowed Council to reconsider the risk to the public more comprehensively and make a risk-based decision about occupying the car park given its low seismic rating under the New Building Standard (NBS).

 Compared to most business-as-usual risks, earthquakes are low probability.
 While a low NBS rating does indicate a heightened life safety risk in the event of an earthquake, it doesn't mean a building is imminently dangerous.
-There is no legal requirement to close a building based solely on its NBS rating.

 The decision to reopen the car park was made during the 2024 – 2034 Long-term Plan process.
+The Council has taken a similar approach for some of its other buildings including the Michael Fowler Centre and the Opera House.

 Contact us